If you’re not happy with your Progressive car insurance policy and want to cancel it, don’t worry—the process is relatively easy.

 The Progressive agent will probably ask you some questions about your new policy, such as the name of the new insurer, the policy number, and the date when the policy is scheduled to start.
 Make sure you have this information handy when you place the call.

 Step 6: Confirm your refund amount.

-If you change from Progressive to a new insurance provider before your policy is due to expire, you should get any unused insurance premiums refunded to you.
+If you change from Progressive to a new insurance provider before your policy is due to expire, you should get a refund.
+The refund amount should reflect any unused insurance premiums refunded to you.
 This can be quite a significant amount of money if you prepaid your policy for a year and are switching insurance companies reasonably early on.
 The customer service agent should be able to tell you how much you’ll be getting back when you call to cancel; also, make sure they have up-to-date contact information for you.
 Progressive will send you a check in the mail, and you should get it within a few weeks.
 If you don’t receive that check promptly, call Progressive customer service again and find out if and when Progressive issued it.

 You’ll also receive a formal notice of cancellation from Progressive, usually in the same envelope as your refund check.
 Hold onto this letter just in case there are any problems with your transition.
 For example, if Progressive renews your policy despite your canceling it, you’ll be able to send Progressive a copy of that letter to prove that the company should reverse the charges.

 If you wait to cancel your Progressive auto insurance policy until right before it’s due to renew, you’ll still need to call the customer service number and officially cancel your policy.
 Most insurance policies renew automatically, so if you don’t tell Progressive that you’re canceling, you’ll end up paying premiums to both Progressive and your new insurance company.